metapensiero/metapensiero.pj/README.rst

 Installation
 ------------

-Python 3.5 is required because Python's ast has changed between 3.4 and 3.5 and as of now supporting multiple Python versions is not one of my priorities.
+Python 3.5 is required because Python's AST has changed between 3.4 and 3.5 and as of now supporting multiple Python versions is not one of my priorities.